hanneliev/git-demo/README.md

 ## Ipsum Below
-Some text that I added
+Some text that I added.
+Some more text